tncy67/cityrealty-web-scraping/README.md

-##  cityrealty web scraping
+##  cityrealty web scraping and analysis of apartment rental market in NYC
- NYC rental price determinants - part 2
+ NYC rental price determinants by intrinsic factors - part 2

  ##### this is continuation of https://github.com/ted2020/determining-the-NYC-rental-prices...
  ##### part 1 was focused on extrinsic factors in determining the rental price.